Pugu Huai'en: During Anshi Rebellion

 Shi Chaoyi eventually committed suicide early in 763, ending the Anshi Rebellion.
 Several major Yan military governors, including Xue Song, Zhang Zhongzhi, Tian Chengsi, and Li Huaixian, surrendered to Tang with their forces.
 Instead of stripping their commands, however, Pugu had them resume command and stay at their current posts.
 (Pugu later justified this by stating that he was making sure that the rebellion is quelled and that these generals would not feel compelled to rebel again to preserve themselves; however, Li Baoyu and Xin, who were also involved in the operation of receiving these surrenders, felt differently, and believed that Pugu wanted to establish personal relationship with these generals to serve as allies and that Pugu was planning an eventual rebellion himself.
 Traditional historians generally took a middle view where they believed that Pugu was not planning a rebellion, but that he did want these generals as allies.)
 As a result of Pugu's contributions, Guo, who at that time carried the nominal title of deputy supreme commander over forces north of the Yellow River (with Li Kuo being the nominal supreme commander), offered to transfer the title to him, and Emperor Daizong did so, also giving Pugu the additional nominal titles as Pushe (僕射) and chancellor (as Zhongshu Ling (中書令)).
+In total 46 members of the Pugu clan sacrificed their lives fighting for Tang during the Anshi Rebellion.